tgoetz/orderservice-demo/README.md

 <br/>

 ## Order Resource
+Resource for receiving orders within a certain time period and for placing new orders
 ### Get all orders
 Returns JSON data of all existing orders or only of those within a given time period